 The following work spaces are available to AS IF Center residents and visitors at no charge, subject to availability.

-The Yellow House studio is an L-shaped room that is 16 x 9.5 feet in the main area and 11.5 x 7 feet in the side area.
+The Yellow House studio is an L-shaped room that is 16 x 9.5 feet in the main area.
+A side area of 11.5 x 7 feet can be used for storage or work overflow.
 This is a comfortable, conditioned space with north light and a 5 foot long work table.
 Some shelf space will be available for your projects.
-Wall space is limited — there are some half-walls to pin your work, but there are no large walls in the YH studio.
+Wall space is limited — there are some half-walls to pin 2D work, but there are no large walls in the YH studio.
 During residencies, you will generally have this space to yourself, but there will be other people in and out of the house so it’s not completely private.

 The Yellow House garage is a large wood building with about 1,000 square feet of work space, concrete floor, and high ceiling.
 The garage has no heat or insulation.
 In summer it works best to open both large barn doors to allow ventilation; in spring and fall the temperatures are reasonable.
 The garage is appropriate for messy work, and for larger work that requires some wall space.
 During residencies, you may be sharing this space with another resident.
-With advance notice the garage can also accommodate exhibits, installations, or events of 40-50 people.
+With advance notice, the garage can also accommodate exhibits, installations, or events of 40-50 people.

 For events such as symposia, workshops, meetings, film screenings, literature readings, concerts, and powerpoint presentations, the Yellow House garage can be used at no charge, or the Lodge and its porch can be rented out for a small fee.
 Through a partnership with Toe River Arts, we may also be able to arrange for artists to use the Arts Resource Center, a larger event space in Spruce Pine.
 Please allow several months advance notice to book events for ten or more.
 Contact us for more information about scheduling events.